SEPTEMBER-OCTOBER 2019 |

 - Public, which is information with no existing restrictions on access.

-Researchers are encouraged to use secure resources, such as the University’s FileLocker service, REED folders and, for data not subject to Export Control regulations (EAR and ITAR), instance of Box.com, for managing their data.
+Researchers are encouraged to use secure resources, such as the University’s FileLocker service, REED folders and, for data not subject to Export Control regulations (EAR and ITAR), Box.com, for managing their data.
 More guidance about storage and transmission of data can be found on the Secure Purdue website.

 While you may not handle restricted, or even sensitive, data, your role as a researcher at Purdue makes you a target for bad actors looking to enter the Purdue network.
 Rather than targeting people with high-level access to sensitive data, it is common for cybercriminals to target “low-level” users.
 Once they gain access to the network, they have the ability to maneuver to higher levels by using the compromised account to trick others or pry into other systems.

 There are simple, preventative steps to take to mitigate the risk of being scammed or hacked, according to Daren Wunderlich, IT research security analyst.

 “Were I a researcher, I would take an advantage of the many, easily available resources for encryption, two-factor authentication and virtual private networks,” says Wunderlich.
 “I think it’s important for researchers to be practicing cybersecurity standards, what we think of as routine and reasonable in cybersecurity.”

 If you aren’t already following these suggestions, try incorporating one or two into your daily routine until they become habits.
 Then try one or two more.